ddadaal/ddadaal.me/README.md

 ## Continuous Integration and Delivery

-[Travis-CI](https://travis-ci.org) builds and publishes directly into viccrubs.github.io for every commit to master.
+At every commit to master branch, [Travis-CI](https://travis-ci.org) builds and publishes directly into coding.net and GitHub Pages.

 ## License